 Class sessions provide an overview of basic human rights principles and their application, help students integrate the theory and practice of human rights, and provide training in human rights research, writing, and other advocacy skills.
-The clinic has one or more student directors.
+Each year the clinic has one or more student directors.
 This year's student directors are Daniel Hessel, Tasnim Motala, and Julia Shu.